linliu-stats/linliu-stats.github.io/_teaching/maths-stats-fall2020.md

 8. Ghosal, Subhashis, and van der Vaart, Aad.
 Fundamentals of nonparametric Bayesian inference.
 Vol. 44.
 Cambridge University Press, 2017.

-The following lecture notes are also valuable for learning:
+The following materials are also valuable for learning:

 1. Johnstone, Iain M. (2017).
 [Gaussian estimation: Sequence and wavelet models.](http://statweb.stanford.edu/~imj/GE_08_09_17.pdf)

 2. Nemirovski, Arkadi.
 [Topics in non-parametric.](https://www2.isye.gatech.edu/~nemirovs/snf00.pdf) Ecole d’Eté de Probabilités de Saint-Flour 28 (2000): 85.

+3. Talagrand, Michel.
+Upper and lower bounds for stochastic processes: modern methods and classical problems.
+Vol. 60.
+Springer Science & Business Media, 2014.

 Tentative plan
 ------
+I have an ambitious plan to cover within one semester.
+As a result, I may leave some of the topics to homework problems for you to explore.

 Part I: Parametric statistics

 Sufficient and ancillary statistics, Efficiency theory for maximum likelihood estimation, Cramer-Rao lower bound, Regression, M-estimation, Z-estimation, Parametric Bayesian inference